 Jenny looks to consolidate her debts

 Jenny has a mortgage and three credit card debts.
-She’s now finding it hard to make her repayments because her standard variable rate has gone up since she first purchased the property.
-Her priority is to lower her payments as she can't afford them right now.
+She’s now finding it hard to make her repayments across so many different debts.
+Her priority is to lower her monthly payments, as she can't afford them right now.

 Credit card 1

 Credit card 3

 With monthly repayments of $2,080, it’s easy to see why Jenny’s having such a hard time making repayments.
 She approached a mortgage broker to help her find refinance to consolidate her debts.
 A new low interest rate loan at 2.19% p.a. was negotiated for Jenny. .